Menu

 • 60% were born in the UK.

 The second-largest risk category is Black African heterosexual males and females.
-Of the newly diagnosed cases of HIV, 55% were Black African heterosexual men and 62% of heterosexual women.
+Of the newly diagnosed cases of HIV, 55% were Black African heterosexual men, and 62% were heterosexual women.

 A third risk category is drug users or People Who Inject Drugs (PWID).
 This is the lowest risk category, with stats from 2015 indicating just 150 cases total of new diagnoses due to sharing needles.
 While it is a low-risk category, it will still be a risk factor when assessing your risk level for life cover.